AbhishekBiswas76/Semester-Project/README.md

 # Acknowledgement

-Firstly, we would like to thank our family and friends, for their constant support throughout out university life.
+Firstly, we would like to thank our family and friends for their constant support throughout our university life.

-Moreover, we would like to express our sincere gratitude to the Department of Computer Science, for allowing us to apply our expertise in this assignment, and also for helping us develop the required knowledge to program using the C programming language for this project.
+Moreover, we would like to express our sincere gratitude to the Department of Computer Science, for allowing us to apply our expertise in this assignment, and for helping us develop the required knowledge to program using the C programming language for this project.

 # Introduction